eddieantonio/fst-lookup/README.md

 Contributing
 ------------

-If you plan to contribute code, it is recommended you use [Pipenv].
+If you plan to contribute code, it is recommended you use [Poetry].
 Fork and clone this repository, then install development dependencies by typing:

-    pipenv install
+    poetry install

 Then, do all your development within a virtual environment, managed by
-Pipenv:
+Poetry:

-    pipenv shell
+    poetry shell

 ### Type-checking